Sharky90/100-days-of-code/r1-log.md

 Busy day but still managed to setup Visual Studio Code while watching Traversy Media adding 15 extensions...
 Will code tomorrow and go through 'Lists' chapter for python...
 Good Night...😴💤🛌

+//Day 13: September 17.Wednesday//
+Spent a couple of hours on this 'Collaz' problem I was really into it...
+I will not skip this problem... but now I am... tired... gonna sleep... dream about the solution... its there somewhere... out there... deep space..
+INTERSTELLAR... 🤣🛌💤🛰️🚀🌘☄️

+                                #Function definition
+def collatz(number):
+   if number == 2:
+      return(number // 2)
+   elif number == 1:
+      return(3 * number + 1)

+                               #Ask for input integer
+print('Enter number: ')
+number = int(input())

 ### R1D2